-14 Royal Pregnancy Rules Meghan Markle Will Have to Follow
+14 Royal Pregnancy Rules Meghan Markle Had to Follow When She Was Pregnant

 Learning to “fall” pregnant

 Prince Harry and Meghan Markle are far from what many consider a traditional royal couple.
-But now that Meghan is pregnant with the newest addition to the royal family (who will be seventh in line, according to the rules of succession), there will be lots of traditions to uphold.
-And the first is that in British terms, one does not “get pregnant.”
+But when Meghan was pregnant with baby Archie (who will be seventh in line to the British throne, according to the rules of succession), there were many traditions to uphold.
+And the first was that in British terms, one does not “get pregnant.”
 Rather, one “falls pregnant.”
-So when you hear that Meghan has “fallen pregnant,” please don’t be alarmed.
-It’s perfectly good news.
+So if you hear that Meghan had “fallen pregnant,” know that there is no cause for concern.
+It was perfectly good news.

-While you’ll likely see a lot of Meghan during the seven/eight months during which she’s publically pregnant, what you won’t see is a lot of skin.
-While maternity fashions have become more body conscious in recent years, it’s virtually unheard of for an expectant royal to show cleavage—despite that larger breasts are as much a natural part of pregnancy as a swollen belly.
+We saw a lot of Meghan during her pregnancy since she was still very active, but what we didn’t see a lot of was her skin.
+While maternity fashions have become more body-conscious in recent years, it’s virtually unheard of for an expectant royal to show cleavage—despite that larger breasts are as much a natural part of pregnancy as a swollen belly.

 Morning sickness is a public matter

 Kate Middleton suffered terrible morning sickness in all three of her pregnancies.
 It was so bad, in fact, that it had a clinical name: hyperemesis gravidarum, which the official royal website explained in a press release is “very acute morning sickness, which may require supplementary hydration, medication, and nutrients.”
-If Meghan’s pregnancy proves difficult, as Kate’s pregnancies were, Meghan won’t be suffering alone.
-The entire world will be suffering right along with her.
+Meghan’s morning sickness was not a severe as Kate’s, but she did feel tired and like she was “running on adrenaline” while attending to royal engagements throughout her pregnancy.

 Forget comfy shoes